Ravenous90/PdfParserBundle/README.md

 # PdfParserBundle
-Integration of the smlot/pdf-parser library for parsing PDF files in Symfony.
+Integration of the modificated smlot/pdf-parser library for parsing PDF files in Symfony.